-Why Is Green Tea Better for Weight Loss and Detox?
+Green Tea is Best for Weight Loss and Detox?

 Green tea, whether matcha green tea or regular green tea, is rich in catechins, of which epigallocatechin gallate (EGCG) has the highest content.
 It is in the form of polyphenols, a strong antioxidant known for detoxification.
 It accounts for up to 30% of the dry weight, a significant amount compared to other teas or other foods that are known to detox your body and increase your immune system.